 Just a warning: some of these must-see spots are spread out around the state, so get ready to jump in the car for some day trips and make sure to pack your favorite road trip snacks.

-20 Things To Do In South Carolina: The Ultimate Bucket List
+25 Best Things To Do In South Carolina: The Ultimate SC Bucket List

-One of the most gorgeous places to visit in South Carolina, the falls are located near Walhalla about an hour west of Greenville, visitors can park at Stumphouse Tunnel Park (make sure you have $5 cash for the entry free dropbox) and take a leisurely 0.3 mile walk to see this 100-foot cascade.
+One of the most gorgeous places to visit in South Carolina, the falls are located near Walhalla about an hour west of Greenville.
+Visitors can park at Stumphouse Tunnel Park (make sure you have $5 cash for the entry fee dropbox) and take a leisurely 0.3-mile walk to see this 100-foot cascade.

-If you take a walking tour of the area you can have the chance to tour some of these stately manors.
-We recommend visiting the Aiken-Rhett House where the lives of enslaved people who were the backbone of life at the beautiful home are central to the tour of the house.
-It is perfect to do if you are spending a weekend in Charleston!
+If you take a walking tour of the area, you can have the chance to tour some of these stately manors.
+We recommend visiting the Aiken-Rhett House.
+Here, the lives of enslaved people are central to the tour of the house.
+These are the people who were the backbone of life at the beautiful home.

 Visitors can take a moment to escape the hustle and bustle of Hilton Head and explore 14 miles of peaceful hiking and biking trails in the refuge’s salt marshes and maritime forests.